Discovery of inverse-Compton X-ray emission and estimate of the volume-averaged magnetic field in a galaxy group: Introduction

-Measuring diffuse IC emission at large scales constitutes thus a promising way to boost our understanding of cosmic magnetic fields.
-From the earliest hunts \citep{rephaeli1987} to recent attempts three decades later \citep{wik2012,ota2014,cova2019,rojas2021}, observations have yielded, however, only upper limits for any diffuse IC X-rays from clusters.
-The rare detections pertain to the Coma cluster \citep{rephaeli1999,rephaeli2002,fusco1999,fusco2004}, Abell\,85 \citep{bagchi1998}, the Ophiuchus cluster \citep{eckert2008}, and the Bullet cluster \citep{petrosian2006,ajello2010}; however all these claims have been found spurious (or, rendered controversial) in subsequent more sensitive observations \citep{rossetti2004,fusco2007,eckert2007,lutovinov2008,durret2005,wik2009,wik2014}.
-A key drawback with these objects is that the intracluster gas at such high temperatures radiates thermal X-rays that dominate the IC component at a few keV energies, rendering the latter practically undetectable.
+Measuring diffuse IC emission at large scales thus constitutes a promising way to boost our understanding of cosmic magnetic fields.
+From the earliest hunts \citep{rephaeli1987,rephaeli1988} to recent attempts over the past three decades \citep{wik2012,ota2014,cova2019,rojas2021} observations have only yielded upper limits for any diffuse IC X-rays from clusters.
+The reported detections pertain to the Coma cluster \citep{rephaeli1999,rephaeli2002,fusco1999,fusco2004}, Abell\,85 \citep{bagchi1998}, the Ophiuchus cluster \citep{eckert2008}, and the Bullet cluster \citep{petrosian2006,ajello2010}; however all these claims have been found spurious (or rendered controversial) in subsequent more sensitive observations \citep{rossetti2004,fusco2007,eckert2007,lutovinov2008,durret2005,wik2009,wik2014}.
+A key drawback with these objects is that the intracluster gas at such high temperatures radiates thermal X-rays that dominate the IC component even at a few keV energies, rendering the latter practically undetectable.
 This circumstance often mandates complementary observations at higher energies (i.e. even beyond 10~keV), for example using the \nustar\ or \integral\ space observatories, in order to confirm the putative IC X-rays.
 However, this often gets mired in imperfect cross-calibration between the instruments covering different energy bands, which adds substantial uncertainty.
-Moreover, the hot gas pervading these dynamically disturbed clusters often has a multi-temperature structure, particularly due to recently shocked regions \citep{donnert2017}, which complicates spectral modelling.
+Moreover, the hot gas pervading these dynamically disturbed clusters often has a rich multitemperature structure, particularly due to recently shocked regions \citep{donnert2017}, which complicates spectral modelling.